-Volume 2 - Lists
+Volume 2-Lists

-The lists section is a summarized version of the outlines in volume 1 The lists contained in the manual are those that we find most testable.
+The lists section follows the outline toward the back of the study manual.
+It is a summarized version of the outline.
+The lists contained in the manual are those that we find most testable.
 After each list title, we have included in parentheses the page number where the beginning of that list appears in the source material.